cert-manager/website/content/en/docs/tutorials/venafi/venafi.md

 ---
-title: "EKS Venafi"
+title: "Securing Ingresses with Venafi"
-linkTitle: "EKS Venafi"
+linkTitle: "Securing Ingresses with Venafi"
 weight: 50
 type: "docs"
 ---

-## Securing Ingresses with Venafi

 This guide walks you through how to secure a Kubernetes [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/)